codehsbooks/introcs/Basic-JavaScript-and-Graphics/comparison-operators.md

 # Comparison Operators

 Comparison operators allow us to compare two values against one another.
+They test whether some boolean expression is true or false.

 ## An Example Comparison